Lin2907/Symphony/README.md

 * ### Contact

    + The Contact page offers a simple contact form that users can use to get in touch with us if they have any feedback, bookings or other questions.
+   + The "Send" button establishes a connection to the Code Institute's website, where receipt is confirmed.

 <img src="assets/media/contact.png" alt="Contact form">